shacklettbp/madrona_mjx/README.md

 # Madrona MJX

 ## Overview
-Madrona MJX is an integration of the [Madrona](https://madrona-engine.github.io) engine with Mujoco MJX to provide high-throughput batch rendering within mjx for training vision-based policies.
-See this document for a detailed [walkthrough](https://github.com/shacklettbp/madrona_mjx/blob/main/docs/WALKTHROUGH.md) of the project.
+Madrona MJX is a bridge between the [MJX](https://mujoco.readthedocs.io/en/stable/mjx.html) physics engine and [Madrona](https://madrona-engine.github.io)'s Batch Renderer used as a library that provides high-throughput batch rendering within MJX for training vision-based policies.
+Madrona MJX allows for the MJX data structures to be passed to Madrona for rendering.
+This interactions happens directly on the GPU, resulting in physics and rendering to occur efficiently on device.
+This results in rendering FPS in the hundreds of thousands.

+Visit the [walkthrough](https://github.com/shacklettbp/madrona_mjx/blob/main/docs/WALKTHROUGH.md) for a detailed introspection of this project.
 For those interested in integrating the Madrona renderer with other simulators, please refer to this document detailing the [integration](https://github.com/shacklettbp/madrona_mjx/blob/main/docs/INTEGRATION.md) process.

 ## Features
 - High throughput Batch Renderer
 - Raytracer (recommended) and Rasterizer backend options
-- Integration with MJX and Brax pipelines
+- Integration with MJX, Playground, and Brax vision training pipelines
 - Domain Randomization capabilities for vision properties
+- Configurable lighting with shadows, including both directional and spotlights which can move.
+(Raytracer Only)
+- Variable number of cameras per world

 ## Installation

 Currently Madrona-MJX requires building the renderer from source, then locally installing a Python wrapper for the renderer.

-### Prerequisites

-sudo apt install libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev mesa-common-dev
+1. Install the following libraries: `sudo apt install libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev mesa-common-dev`

-**Cuda**
-The Cuda toolkit is required to build the renderer.
-Use [Cuda 12.5.1]([url](https://developer.nvidia.com/cuda-12-5-1-download-archive)) or earlier.
+2. Install [Cuda 12.5.1]([url](https://developer.nvidia.com/cuda-12-5-1-download-archive)) or earlier.
 [Cudnn](https://developer.nvidia.com/cudnn) will be required for the upcoming local Jax install.

-**Jax**
-TRY JAX THEN JAXLOCAL?
-Naively running `pip install jax["cuda12"]` can result in Jax pulling a different version of the Cuda binaries than the toolkit binaries used to build the wrapper.
-To prevent this, after installing the Cuda Toolkit and Cudnn, run `pip install jax["cuda12_local"]`.

-**Cmake**
-If `cmake..` below does not work, check your cmake version with `cmake --version` and try updating to at least [cmake 3.31.0](https://github.com/Kitware/CMake/releases/download/v3.31.0-rc2/cmake-3.31.0-rc2-linux-x86_64.sh).

-sudo apt remove purge cmake
-pip install cmake
-now use cmake 3.31++

-### Source Installation
+3. Install Jax using `pip install -U jax["cuda12"]`.
+Sometime Jax will pull a different version then your local CUDA binaries, to avoid this you can try `pip install "jax[cuda12_local]"`

+4. Install MuJoCo and MuJoCo MJX `pip install -U mujoco mujoco-mjx`
+    - `madrona_mjx` requires version >= 3.2.7

+5. Install `madrona_mjx`

 ```sh
 git clone https://github.com/shacklettbp/madrona_mjx.git